akashmjn/akashmjn.github.io/_posts/2016-12-20-streamingstrategy.md

   thumb:
 ---

-Analyzed the forces shaping the changing and competitive music streaming industry, from the perspective of Spotify.
+Strategy course paper: Analyzed strategies in music streaming, from the perspective of Spotify